Sergio-Source-code/ReservationSystem/README.md

-# Restaurant Dining Reservation Web Application for COSC 4351
+# Restaurant Dining Reservation Web Application

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+As required in your Fundamentals of Software Engineering class (COSC 4351), you are to design a dining reservation web application.
+Hence, the creation of this repository.
+This project consists of three individuals.
+We'll be using Next JS for our front-end and MongoDB (or Firebase) as our query language.

-## Getting Started
+## Cloning the Repository:

 First, run the development server: